 James Garvey, November 1015

-On the sidewalk, a mundane attitude is frequently due to remedial progress in an overcrowded herd displacement.
-One’s attention unwittingly becomes a detective seeking any semblance of human sentiment.
-If we compare the fabricated stainless steel public fixture to an object made by an experienced artist craftsperson, the handmade article produces a physiological bonding because it has been realized in accordance to a profound understanding of human presence.
+On the sidewalk, a mundane attitude is frequently due to herd mentality. inside lives a detective can not help but be on lookout for traces of human sentiment.
+If we compare the fabricated stainless steel public fixture to an object made by an experienced artist craftsperson, the handmade article produces a physiological bonding because it has been realized in accordance to a profound understanding of how to work this material and realize a form that has an objective correspondance to the human psych.
 Hand made design is rare because it is labor-intensive; the economic paradigm for street furniture has been, “It is OK to put the heart on hold.”
 There is growing recognition that community wisdom is improved as the ‘bottom line’ is displaced by the ‘quality of attention’ that is used to make things that we bring into our neighborhood.
 Since the Bauhaus, mass production has been the prevalent way to make public fixtures.
 There are remnants throughout the five boroughs: minimalism, post-modernism, ‘disneyism’, and the currently popular, ‘Extreme Functionality’ (def. by JG).
 This trend uses the newest novel synthetic materials and may employ adaptive features using smart technology that is able to interact with the individual.

 James Garvey has set a precedent to bring handcrafted public fixtures into our streetscape.
 The expertise of a qualified artisan has evolved with tens of thousands of hours of practice; the potential affect is cultured the way an oyster creates a pearl.
 It is the same way as the chef, or the musician.
 By creating uncompromised works under the direction of a master artisan, there will be a mutual benefit.
 We work to provide an impression that goes beyond function.
 Our street lamps, park benches, and even our litter stands shall be like cultured pearls, friendly impressions being sewn into the fabric of our cityscape.
 It is not possible to get pearls from a duck or a hen.
 It must be an oyster.
 Only an artisan can realize an aesthetic impression that will reach fellow human intellects.